juan-pablo-vielma/18.337-6.338-2018/README.md

 Pkg.checkout("Mosek","b0.8")
 Pkg.build("Mosek")
 ```
-In both cases the package install automatically downloads the Mosek binaries, but you need to request an academic license file using this [form](https://license.mosek.com/academic/).

 If you do not have access to a Mosek license we recommend installing the open-source SDP solver [SCS](https://github.com/cvxgrp/scs) by running the following code:
 ```julia